lisprolog/lottery/README.md

 # lottery
-Java program to count all austrian lottery numbers since 1986
+Java program to count all Austrian lottery numbers since 1986